Iceland: Administrative divisions

-The redistricting change was made to balance the weight of different districts of the country since previously a vote cast in the sparsely populated areas around the country would count much more than a vote cast in the Reykjavík city area.
-The imbalance between districts has been reduced by the new system but still exists.
+The redistricting change was made to balance the weight of different districts of the country, since previously a vote cast in the sparsely populated areas around the country would count much more than a vote cast in the Reykjavík city area.
+The imbalance between districts has been reduced by the new system, but it still exists.

-Sixty-nine municipalities in Iceland govern local matters like schools, transport, and zoning.
+Sixty-two municipalities in Iceland govern local matters like schools, transport, and zoning.
 These are the actual second-level subdivisions of Iceland, as the constituencies have no relevance except in elections and for statistical purposes.
-Reykjavík is by far the most populous municipality, about four times more populous than Kópavogur, the second one.
+Reykjavík is by far the most populous municipality, about four times more populous than Kópavogur, the second largest.

 Foreign relations

 Iceland, which is a member of the UN, NATO, EFTA, Council of Europe, and OECD, maintains diplomatic and commercial relations with practically all nations, but its ties with the Nordic countries, Germany, the United States, Canada, and the other NATO nations are particularly close.
 Historically, due to cultural, economic, and linguistic similarities, Iceland is a Nordic country, and it participates in intergovernmental cooperation through the Nordic Council.

 Iceland is a member of the European Economic Area (EEA), which allows the country access to the single market of the European Union (EU).
 It was not a member of the EU, but in July 2009, the Icelandic parliament, the Althing, voted in favour of the application for EU membership and officially applied on 17 July 2009.
-However, in 2013, opinion polls showed that many Icelanders were now against joining the EU; following the 2013 Icelandic parliamentary election the two parties that formed the island's new government—the centrist Progressive Party and the right-wing Independence Party—announced they would hold a referendum on EU membership.
+However, in 2013, opinion polls showed that many Icelanders were now against joining the EU; after the 2013 Icelandic parliamentary election the two parties which formed the island's new government—the centrist Progressive Party and the right-wing Independence Party—announced that they would hold a referendum on EU membership.
 In 2015, Minister for Foreign Affairs Gunnar Bragi Sveinsson informed the EU that Iceland would no longer pursue membership, but the application was not formally withdrawn and there have been subsequent calls for a referendum on the issue.